3liz/lizmap-documentation/source/publish/customization/themes.rst

 Configuring the tool
 --------------------

+.. warning:: The web browser has some caching mechanism.
+Do not forget to refresh and force the cache with
+    Ctrl+F5.

 In order to simplify the creation of a theme for a repository or a map, Lizmap allows you to obtain the default theme from the application, through the request: ``index.php/view/media/getDefaultTheme``.

 The request returns a zipfile containing the default theme, with the following structure: